alexcole74/ATP-Tennis-Match-Predictor/README.md

 # ATP-Tennis-Match-Predictor
 Machine Learning algorithm to predict results of ATP matches throughout the last two decades

+# Setup
+Follow the steps below that are in the jupyter notebook file, will need to change directory files to ensure data is being accessed correctly

 # Steps
 (1) Data taken from https://github.com/JeffSackmann/tennis_atp